TERMS & CONDITIONS

 6.1 We will use all reasonable efforts to meet delivery dates we set out on the Contract but any such dates and times are intended to be estimates only.

 6.2 Our products are made to measure specifically for your property and manufacture is timed in order to accommodate installation dates agreed with you in advance.
-If you postpone an agreed installation date less than 4 weeks before the scheduled start of installation we reserve the right to charge you at the rate of £500 plus VAT per lost fitter day resulting from this cancellation in the event that no other suitable work can be found for the fitters.
+If you postpone an agreed installation date less than 4 weeks before the scheduled start of installation we reserve the right to charge you at the rate of £600 including VAT per lost fitter day resulting from this cancellation in the event that no other suitable work can be found for the fitters.

 6.3 We will not be liable for any loss or damage resulting from a delay in the delivery of the Goods in circumstances where there is no breach of a legal duty of care owed to you by us or by any of our employees or agents; or such loss or damage is not a reasonably foreseeable result of any such breach; or the loss or damage results from a breach by you of any term of the Contract.